landonbjones/task/README.md

 https://names.mcquay.me/api/v0 is used to fetch a random name.

-http://api.icndb.com/jokes/random is used to fetch a random job.
+http://api.icndb.com/jokes/random is used to fetch a random joke.